xavanty/ralph_copilot/README.md

 > **Autonomous AI development loop with intelligent exit detection and rate limiting**

-Ralph is an implementation of the [Ralph technique](https://github.com/paul-gauthier/aider/blob/main/docs/more/aider-benchmarks.md#ralph) by Paul Gauthier, specifically adapted for [Claude Code](https://claude.ai/code).
+Ralph is an implementation of the Geoffrey Huntley's technique for Claude Code that enables continuous autonomous development cycles he named after [Ralph Wiggam](https://ghuntley.com/ralph/).
 It enables continuous autonomous development cycles where Claude Code iteratively improves your project until completion, with built-in safeguards to prevent infinite loops and API overuse.

 **Install once, use everywhere** - Ralph becomes a global command available in any directory.